bingecraft-net/backend-silencer/README.md

-# Nether Regions
+# Silent Join Quit

-Nether Regions is a Minecraft server plugin that enables linking regions of the nether to different worlds upon nether portal transport and disallowing nether portal transport outside of those regions.
-It is intended to be used with multiple overworlds with world borders where the nether is a mode of transport between them.
+Silent Join Quit is a Minecraft server plugin that disables join and quit messages.
+You're probably going to use this with a proxy-side plugin that sends its own join and quit messages like [Velocity Discord Relay](https://github.com/bingecraft-net/velocity-discord-relay).

 ## demo

-The Nether Regions plugin is running on the [bingecraft.net Minecraft server](https://bingecraft.net).
+The Silent Join Quit plugin is running on the [bingecraft.net Minecraft server](https://bingecraft.net).

 ## installation

 ```
-git clone git@github.com:bingecraft-net/nether-regions.git
+git clone git@github.com:bingecraft-net/silent-join-quit.git
-cd nether-regions
+cd silent-join-quit
 mvn clean package
 ```

-In the `target` directory there will now be a file called `nether-regions-$version.jar`.
+In the `target` directory there will now be a file called `silent-join-quit-$version.jar`.
 Put this in your Bukkit server's `plugins` directory and start the server to activate the plugin.